gygelly/Candid/README.md

 ### Database in more detail
 For these your subject must be a Mongo.Collection with a unique mongo collection name.

 The condition will return the current document.

 The user will return the current user and the current document.

 ### Methods in more detail
 The subject must be a string representing the method name.

+The condition will be the arguments given to the method.

+The user will return the current user and the current document.

 ### Routing in more detail
 For configuration see [#routes](#routes)